AlttiRi/href-taker/README.md

 To install open this URL: https://github.com/AlttiRi/href-taker/raw/master/href-taker.user.js

-_An istalled userscript manager extension is required for it._
+_An installed userscript manager extension is required for it._

 ---